Japanese Salad Dressing Recipe

 Make Ahead

-- The salad dressing will last for about 2 weeks in the fridge in a sealed container.
-If it thickens too much, add some water to thin it out.
+The salad dressing will last for about 2 weeks in the fridge in a sealed airtight container.
+If it thickens too much, add a splash of water to thin it out.

 Equipment